puppetlabs/bolt/6-downloading-and-running-existing-tasks/README.md

 ```
 ---
 modulepath: "~/.puppetlabs/task-modules/site:~/.puppetlabs/task-modules/modules"
-# If you have to pass --no-host-key-check to skip host key verifaction you can
+# If you have to pass --no-host-key-check to skip host key verification you can
 # uncomment these lines.
 #ssh:
-#  host-key-check: true
+#  host-key-check: false
 ```

 # Install Puppet using Bolt

-The [`install_puppet` task](https://github.com/puppetlabs/task-modules/blob/master/site/install_puppet/tasks/init.sh) in task-modules contains a task to install the puppet agent package on a node.
-This task need to run as root so if you're not logging in as root with vagrant you'll need to tell bolt to sudo to root with `--run-as root`
+The [`install_puppet` task](https://github.com/puppetlabs/task-modules/blob/master/site/install_puppet/tasks/init.sh) in task-modules contains a task to install the Puppet agent package on a node.
+This task needs to run as root so if you're not logging in as root with vagrant you'll need to tell bolt to sudo to root with `--run-as root`

 ```
 bolt task run install_puppet -n $NODE --run-as root